mbanados/RPI-Chicken-Coop/README.md

 *Setup a crontab file that toggles the door at sunset and sunrise. maybe with https://github.com/mfreeborn/heliocron

-*Add a live video of the door in the app from a web cam.
+*Optionally Add a live video of the door in the app from a web cam based on "customer" desire

 Note for some reason I like to keep my .py files in the home directory instead of www I just do that..